Data-Semi/dog-project-CNN/README.md

 - if neither is detected in the image, provide an output that indicates an error.

 About the web application, please refer to this readme file. [dogbreed_webapp\Readme.rm](https://github.com/Data-Semi/dog-project-CNN/blob/master/dogbreed_webapp/Readme.rm)
+You can use the web application here: https://cnn-resnet50-dogbreed-detector.herokuapp.com/

 ![Web Application Example][image4]